My recommendation is to need a family law attorney to file an emergency custody order.

 The Petition and the TRO work together.
-A rule of thumb is for every motion there is an order.
-A motion (Petition) is a request and the Order is what the judge will sign granting your request.
+A rule of thumb is for every motion, there is an order.
+An action (Petition) is a request, and the Order is what the judge will sign, granting your request.

-Your emergency motion (Petition) will be the document that request court for temporary order and TRO.
+Your emergency motion (Petition) will be the document that requests court for temporary Order and TRO.

 You will need to include in your emergency motion what the emergency is and why the judge should sign it without notifying the opposing party.

-It will allege that there is a need for emergency relief for a minor child.
+It will allege that emergency relief is needed for a minor child.
 It will state that there is some form of immediate danger and harm to the child.

-Typically, in order to get a ruling everyone is entitled to notice and an opportunity to be heard before a judge makes a ruling that can impact them.
+Typically, to get a ruling, everyone is entitled to notice, and an opportunity to be heard before a judge makes a ruling that can impact them.

-This is why as stated earlier an affidavit or affidavits should be attached that go into detail of the nature of the harm to the child.
+This is why, as stated earlier, an affidavit or affidavits should be attached that go into detail about the nature of the harm to the child.

-This is necessary because it is the only evidence that a judge has to grant you what you are asking for.
+This is necessary because it is the only evidence that a judge has to grant you what you ask for.
 There has been no hearing on the evidence.
-At some future date there will be a hearing but depending the situation this procedure makes it possible to get emergency relief.
+There will be a hearing at some future date, but this procedure makes it possible to get emergency relief depending on the situation.

-What types of things would the court consider as “immediate danger and harm?”
+What types of things would the court consider "immediate danger and harm?"

-Immediate danger and harm is largely a discretionary decision for the judge reviewing the paperwork.
+Immediate danger and harm are discretionary decisions for the judge reviewing the paperwork.